jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 Just devastating.
 People woke up in Nova Scotia wondered if this was a dream. is this going to be over.
-People are trying not to let this define them, saying they'regoing to help families WHO are feeling the pain and give them virtual hug.
+People are trying not to let this define them, saying they'regoing to help families who are feeling the pain and give them virtual hug.
 The RCMP have been scant with the details.
 They are still trying to piece together the crime scenes, and there are multiple crime scenes across Nova Scotia, which makes it complicated.
 There were house fires in  where Brett is, and we learned that three people died in that location.